 Each year, we offer teens across the country a chance to talk with authors of popular YA books in real time video chats.
+Our author committee is currently hard at work on the line-up for 2016!

 When she’s not traipsing around the world or spending time in imaginary places, Heather Demetrios lives with her husband in New York City.
 Originally from Los Angeles, she now calls the East Coast home.
 Heather has an MFA in Writing for Children and Young Adults from Vermont College of Fine Arts and is a recipient of the PEN New England Susan P. Bloom Discovery Award for her debut novel, Something Real.
 Her other novels include Exquisite Captive, the first in the Dark Caravan Cycle fantasy series, and I’ll Meet You There.
 She is the founder of Live Your What, an organization dedicated to fostering passion in people of all ages and creating writing opportunities for underserved youth.